madrugado/madrugado.github.io/index.md

 <br />

 I have graduated from Moscow Institute of Physics and Technology with Major in Computer Science in 2009.
 I wrote my PhD thesis also there and defended it at Institute for Systems Programming, Russian Academy of Sciences in 2019.
 My PhD thesis and synopsis are available [here](https://www.ispras.ru/dcouncil/docs/diss/2019/malyh/malyh.php) (in Russian).
-The brief English version of the sinopsis is [published at ACL](https://www.aclweb.org/anthology/P19-2002/) last year.
+The brief English version of the synopsis is [published at ACL](https://www.aclweb.org/anthology/P19-2002/) in 2019.
 My publications could be found [here](./publications.md).
 If you want to read any publication, which is listed, but has no link, just write me an email.

 <br />